Fredo Corleone: In The Godfather Returns

 Fredo arrives at the Corleone Christmas party with Deanna Dunn, a fading movie starlet.
 A few months later they are married.
 Dunn gets Fredo bit parts in some of her movies.
 Later, in September 1957, Fredo's Hollywood connections allow him to get his own unsuccessful TV show, The Fred Corleone Show, which airs irregularly, usually on Monday nights, until his death.
 Meanwhile, Fredo's alcoholism worsens.
 He discovers Deanna cheating on him with her co-star and shoots up the car he bought her.
 When Deanna's co-star tries to attack him, Fredo knocks him unconscious and is arrested.
 Hagen bails him out, and they get in an argument about Fredo's recklessness and Hagen's blind loyalty to Michael.
 Despite this, Hagen gets Fredo cleared by claiming the incident was self-defense.

 Roth, Ola, and traitorous Corleone family caporegime Nick Geraci use Fredo as a pawn to eliminate Michael.
 Geraci and Ola meet with Fredo, who is blind drunk after having a fight with his wife, and promise to make his necropolis idea a reality in return for information about Michael.
 Fredo supplies them with information about the Corleone family, particularly financial interests.

 Fredo's death plays out as it was filmed in The Godfather Part II.
 Fredo is helping Anthony onto a small boat to go fishing, and as they are about to shove off, Anthony is called back to the house by Connie to go to Reno with his father.
 He actually never leaves and instead, he is sent to his room, where, from his window, he sees Fredo and Neri out on the lake.
 Anthony hears a gunshot and sees Neri returning alone, explaining Godfather Part III's revelation that Anthony knows the truth about his uncle's death.

 In The Godfather's Revenge

-In Winegardner's 2006 sequel, The Godfather's Revenge, Fredo appears in one of Michael's dreams.
+In Winegardner's 2006 sequel novel, The Godfather's Revenge, Fredo appears in one of Michael's dreams.
 In the dream, Fredo warns Michael about an unspecified threat, and asks him why he had his own brother killed.
 Much of the novel portrays Michael dealing with his guilt over Fredo's murder.

 In the final chapter of the book, Michael learns that Fredo had an illegitimate child with Michael's ex-girlfriend Rita Duvall.